 at various pitches, generally speeding up or slowing down depending on how quickly the speaker is talking.
 The other form is basically short voice clips

 over relevant text boxes.
 Examples: "Yeah!" over "Alright, guys!
 Let's do it!", "Oh no!" over "I can't believe I was fooled for so long!", "Aaaaaaaaah!" over any number of alarmed outbursts, and the ubiquitous grunts, battle cries, and double-takes when facing down a boss.
+This type of voice grunting is often featured in games that have a handful of key scenes that are fully voice acting.

 Not to be confused with a particular stage teenage boys tend to go through.